Baidicoot/fred-lang/README.md

 Docs can be found on [esolangs.org](https://esolangs.org/wiki/Fred)

+NEWS:
+Fred is able to simulate a 3-cell BF, and so is now proved to be turing-complete.

 ## Useage
 To start, run `python client.py`.
 In the interpreter, simply type the path of the program you want to execute, and Fred will execute it.
 For example:
 ```